-Lately his hunting buddies have been rescuing rather than harvesting walrus and polar bears.
-These big mammals feed through holes in the ice.
-But so much ice has melted that Inupiat hunters are now finding them starved and exhausted.
+And lately his hunting buddies have been rescuing rather than harvesting walrus and polar bears.
+These big mammals feed through holes in the ice, but so much ice has melted that Inupiat hunters now find them starved and exhausted.

 So Gabe and I teamed up to make climate change real to the congressional staff we visited.
-He told how 2,000 year old ice cellars, where his people once kept whale meat, are now filled with water.
-I told how my decade-old garden, near the Beaufort River, was recently killed by multiple salt-water floods.
+He told how 2,000 year old ice cellars, where his people once kept whale meat, are filling with water.
+I told how my decade-old garden near the Beaufort River was recently killed by salt-water floods.

-Our teamwork struck home.
-In one meeting, the differences between Alaska and South Carolina melted away as we all began speaking of our love for our ancestors, our land, our communities and traditions.
+The differences between Alaska and South Carolina vanished as everyone in the room began speaking of our love for our ancestors, our land, our communities and traditions.
 For a moment, a light dawned in that congressional staffer’s eyes.

-And then it occurred to me.
-Maybe, just maybe, “The Sacred Place Where Life Begins” isn’t one spot on Earth.
+Then it occurred to me.
+Maybe, just maybe, “The Sacred Place Where Life Begins” isn’t just one spot on Earth.
 Maybe it’s every spot where strangers connect, however briefly, about what really matters.

 Longing for Light